john-bieren/loc/README.md

 ## Limitations

 I'm new to Go, and this is just a personal project.
 As such, loc has some notable limitations:
-* No concurrency, at least not yet.
 * Multi-line comments and non-comment docstrings are counted as lines of code.
+* Traversal of directory trees is not concurrent, though file processing is.
 * Files are assigned a language based only on their extension, resulting in a few conflicts where extensions belong to multiple languages.
 These conflicts are resolved by mapping the extensions to "lang_1 or lang_2", unless applicable custom mappings are used.

 There are similar, more advanced programs, like [scc](https://github.com/boyter/scc), with more features and better methods for counting lines of code.